 Now we come to the part, where the real controversy begins.
 In Ms. Monopoly, women start with $1900 and collect $240 each time they pass go, while their male compatriots start with $1500 and collect $200.

-I am not sure what Hasbro meant to achieve with this, but it’s definitely not sending across the right message – message of equality and equal chances for both sexes.
+I am not sure what Hasbro meant to achieve with this, but it’s definitely not sending across the right message – a message of equality and equal chances for both sexes.
 I assume it’s another one of those modern reverse-sexism moves, where women are treated favorably to give a marketing impression that the company is not sexist.

-Such treatment, in my opinion, is just as harmful to women as sexual discrimination – in fact it is sexual discrimination.
-Giving beneficial treatment to women, it sends a message that females can’t succeed if they start on the same level as men and are therefore inferior.
+Such treatment, in my opinion, is just as harmful to women as sexual discrimination – in fact, it is sexual discrimination.
+Giving beneficial treatment to women, sends a message that females can’t succeed if they start on the same level as men and are therefore inferior.
 That’s certainly not gender equality.

-Yes, motorsport is a predominately male sports, but that does not mean women are not allowed in it and that they cannot succeed in it.
+Yes, motorsport is a predominately male sport, but that does not mean women are not allowed in it and that they cannot succeed in it.
 Just remember Danica Patrick, a well-known American racer.
 But giving them a series is like saying: “We know you can’t make it in the world of motorsports on your own, so we’ll make a series just for you.”

-Pippa Mann, British Indycar driver shared her thoughts on the subject on Twitter: “What a sad day for motorsport.
+Pippa Mann, a British Indycar driver shared her thoughts on the subject on Twitter: “What a sad day for motorsport.
 Those with funding to help female racers are choosing to segregate them as opposed to supporting them.
-I am deeply disappointed to see such a historic step backwards take place in my lifetime.”
+I am deeply disappointed to see such a historic step backward take place in my lifetime.”

 I believe a better way to endorse women in motorsports would be to sponsor someone talented (like Jamie Chadwick) and give them a seat in F3 or GP2, and to really see how they stack against others of the similar talent, instead of finding a dozen drivers of dubious talent and giving them a seat in series on the sole merit that they are female.

-On 14th of August UEFA Super Cup match took place in Istanbul.
+On the 14th of August, the UEFA Super Cup match took place in Istanbul.
 Super Cup is half competitive, half exhibition match that takes place preseason.
 It was a clash between Liverpool and Chelsea, and it was a pretty entertaining match.
 Liverpool won after penalties eventually, but the point is that the game was refereed by a full women lineup – Stéphanie Frappart being the main ref.
 She did a solid – not perfect – job

 Frappart is indeed one of the better and more experienced female referees (refereeing the latest women World Cup final), but compare her to the full pool of refs (including males), she is nothing special – one could even argue she lacks a bit of experience with the toughest of matches.
-There are at least a dozen of male refs of same or better credibility, who could easily have been selected for the match.
+There are at least a dozen of male refs of the same or better credibility, who could easily have been selected for the match.

 Still, Stéphanie Frappart was selected and I couldn’t shake the feeling it was a marketing thing, trying to sell how a female can do it as well.
-TV crews certainly noticed the refs, giving them more screen time as usual and I am sure UEFA capitalised on the whole thing nicely.
+TV crews certainly noticed the refs, giving them more screen time as usual and I am sure UEFA capitalized on the whole thing nicely.

 And that is what bothered me.
-Had she been selected on merit of being a great ref is one thing, but they pushed her forward for all the wrong reasons (personal gain), disguising it behind the gender equality curtain.
+Had she been selected on the merit of being a great ref is one thing, but they pushed her forward for all the wrong reasons (personal gain), disguising it behind the gender equality curtain.

 But the world of board games is much simpler and giving equal starting chances to all players has been a part of them forever.
 Therefore, I really don’t understand why Hasbro would use the unequal income in Ms. Monopoly.
 To give men a taste of it?
-I find the idea stupid, and it’s not game I would want to play.
+I find the idea stupid, and it’s not a game I would want to play.
 And it’s not a game I see a bright future in front of.